ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 ![VSCode-xchaincode5](images/xchaincode5.png)

 3. Now you will install this chaincode to your local-fabric.
-Navigate to the IBM Blockchain Platform view in VSCODE (the 6th button down from the left menu):
+Navigate to the IBM Blockchain Platform view in VSCode (the 6th button down from the left menu):

 ![VSCode-xchaincode6](images/xchaincode6.png)